 Under the Coronavirus Act 2020 S.82/83 business tenancies in England, Wales and Northern Ireland will benefit from a protection from forfeiture/re-entry as a result of non-payment of rent during the crisis.
-These provisions are in place until 30 June 2020, but could be extended by the Government.
-This means that if you are unable to pay the rent during the next 3-month period, your club will still be able to occupy the building and the landlord will not be permitted to take re-entry/forfeiture action during this time.
+These provisions have been extended by the Government from the original end date of 30 June 2020 to 30 September 2020.
+This means that if you are unable to pay the rent during this period, your organisation will still be able to occupy the building and the landlord will not be permitted to take re-entry/forfeiture action during this time.
 As a commercial tenant you will still be liable for the rent and a payment plan should be agreed with your landlord.
-We are in the process of drafting more detailed guidance for clubs on these provisions, which we will share in due course.
+For more detailed guidance from the RYA Legal Team, please click here.

 Will our insurance cover consequential losses?